 5. The better question about power: How much usable electricity does WindStax produce?

 - - WindStax 20 and 40 base units come with 120Vac/60Hz 1800 watt continuous/3600 watt surge rated inverters.
-Larger units can double and triple this output depending on the configuration.
+Larger units up to 17,600 watts are available with multiple units in clusters.
 That is pure sine wave power by the way, cleaner than many public utilities.
-We also have a 5000 watt/10000 watt surge capacity 120/240Vac/60Hz single phase setup.
-A 230V/50Hz international voltage option is available.
+We have 120/240Vac/60Hz single phase setups.
+Some 230V/50Hz international voltage options are available.

-- - Every WindStax unit is set up to accept more wind turbines or add solar power, making your WindStax a hybrid wind/solar unit.
+- - Every WindStax unit accept more wind turbines or add solar power, making your WindStax a hybrid wind/solar unit.
 Choosing the hybrid electronics option gives you a powerful way to aggregate alternative energy into one centralized control and distribution system.